 Creating a yarn over between two purl stitches isn't any harder than yarning over between two knits, but you won't see it called for as frequently in patterns.
-It's the same basic steps as yarning over between to knits—only the yarn will end up in the front to complete a finishing purl stitch.
+It's the same necessary steps as yarning over between to knits—only the yarn will end up in the front to complete a finishing purl stitch.

 Yarn Over Between a Knit and Purl

-What happens when you try to yarn over between a knit stitch and a purl stitch?
-This one is a little strange feeling because you're wrapping the yarn all the way around the needle, but it's not at all difficult.
+This one is a little strange feeling because you're wrapping the yarn all the way around the needle, but it will feel less awkward with practice.

-Bring the yarn from the back to the front between the needles and wrap it around the right-hand needle, then bring it back to the front between the two needles to make the purl stitch.Continue to 4 of 5 below.
+- Bring the yarn from the back to the front between the needles and wrap it around the right-hand needle.

 Yarn Over Between a Purl and a Knit

-Yarning over between a purl stitch and a knit stitch may be the easiest of all, but it doesn't feel quite right when you're doing it.
+Yarning over between a purl stitch and a knit stitch may be the simplest in theory, but it can sometimes feel like a challenging maneuver.

 Yarn Over at the Beginning of a Row

 Some knitters get confused when asked to yarn over at the beginning of a row.
-How do you wrap the yarn around the needle when there's nothing to hold it in place?
+It can be difficult to wrap the yarn around the needle when there's nothing to hold it in place.